-The Company won 47%, or \$247.4 million, of the coastal protection projects awarded in 2019, compared to 62%, or \$170.6 million, in the prior year.
-During 2019, we were awarded \$48 million on coastal protection projects in North Carolina, two coastal protection projects, worth \$23 million and \$20 million, respectively, in Virginia and a \$41 million coastal protection project in New Jersey.
-We have contracted backlog related to coastal protection of \$141.0 million at December 31, 2019 compared to \$81.1 million at the end of 2018.
-During the year ended December 31, 2019, the Company continued to earn revenue on coastal protection projects in New York, North Carolina and South Carolina which were in backlog at December 31, 2018.
-We expect substantially all of our coastal protection backlog at December 31, 2019 to be performed in 2020.
+The Company won 65%, or \$152.3 million, of the coastal protection projects awarded in 2020, compared to 47%, or \$247.4 million, in the prior year.
+During 2020, the Company was awarded coastal protection projects of \$31 million in North Carolina, \$24 million in New Jersey and \$21 million in Florida.
+We have contracted backlog related to coastal protection of \$98.0 million at December 31, 2020 compared to \$141.0 million at the end of 2019.
+During the year ended December 31, 2020, the Company continued to earn revenue on coastal protection projects in New York, North Carolina, and Florida which were in backlog at December 31, 2019.
+We expect substantially all of our coastal protection backlog at December 31, 2020 to be performed in 2021.
 Coastal protection and storm impacts continue to provide the major impetus for coastal project investment at federal and state levels.
-With continued funding available for projects in the Northeast from the Superstorm Sandy supplemental appropriations, we expect to continue to see an increase in projects let for bid in the coastal protection market.
-As a result of the extreme storm systems in prior years involving Hurricanes Harvey, Irma, and Maria, the U.S. Senate Committee on Appropriations passed supplemental appropriations for disaster relief and recovery which includes \$17.4 billion for the Corps to fund projects that will reduce the risk of future damage from flood and storm events.
+As a result of the extreme storm systems in prior years involving Hurricanes Harvey, Irma, and Maria, the U.S. Congress passed supplemental appropriations for disaster relief and recovery which includes \$17.4 billion for the Corps to fund projects that will reduce the risk of future damage from flood and storm events.
 The Corps is beginning to provide visibility on its plans for this money, and it is expected that approximately \$1.8 billion will be allocated to dredging-related work.
 Most of this work is anticipated to be coastal protection related, but some funding may be provided for channel maintenance.
 During 2019, an additional \$3.3 billion of supplemental appropriations was approved for disaster relief funding as a result of Hurricane Florence and Hurricane Michael.